zapier/visual-builder/docs/_build/triggers/deduplication.md

 {% endhighlight %}

 Notice how the code preserves the original `id` value before setting `id` to a new combined value that is unique for every update of a task.
 This is useful to ensure that the original ID can still be used for other purposes, such as performing a search or associating records together.

+Alternatively, if you're using the CLI, you can set `primary: true` for the `id` and `updatedAt` fields.
+See ["How does deduplication work?"](https://github.com/zapier/zapier-platform/blob/main/packages/cli/README.md#how-does-deduplication-work) in the CLI docs for example code.